-Sarah E. Kim is counsel in Davis Polk's Corporate Department, practising in the Investment Management Group.
-She provides regulatory and compliance advice to investment manager clients in connection with their ongoing operations and investment activities, including compliance with the Investment Advisers Act and Investment Company Act.
+Sarah E. Kim is counsel in Davis Polk's Investment Management Group.
+She provides regulatory and compliance advice to investment managers in connection with their ongoing operations and investment activities, including compliance with the Investment Advisers Act and Investment Company Act.
 She also advises corporations, banks, insurance companies and other financial institutions regarding exemptions under the Investment Company Act and Investment Advisers Act.

-Davis Polk & Wardwell LLP 450 Lexington Avenue New York 10017 USA Tel: +1 212 450 4408
+Davis Polk & Wardwell LLP 450 Lexington Avenue New York 10017 USA

+Tel:

++1 212 450 4408